Mental Health Training

 A brighter approach to prevention

 Our training and consultancy services help organisations to build a healthier workforce.
-A portfolio of over 80 training modules is delivered by seasoned clinicians and academics, covering everything from the importance of sleep and diet to the impact of Covid-19 on mental health.
-We work with the C-suite and managers to ensure their workforce receives a tailored service, including face-to-face, remote, and e-learning content.
+A large portfolio of training courses is delivered by seasoned clinicians and academics, covering everything from the importance of sleep and diet to the impact of Covid-19 on mental health.
+We work across organisations to ensure their workforce receives a tailored service, including face-to-face, remote, and e-learning content and have a positive impact on the company’s culture.

 Invest in your team

 Did you know that poor mental health collectively costs UK employers up to £45 billion each year?
 Whether you are a small company or large corporate employer, we can provide targeted mental health training for any part of your workforce.
-We also offer board level reporting on insights, trends and risks for your organisation, and workforce screening to identify problems with staff mental health before they happen.
+We also offer board-level reporting on insights, trends and risks for your organisation, and workforce screening to identify problems with employees mental health before they happen.
 This helps you put a complete safety net in place.

-With over 80 training modules to choose from, training packages can be tailored to suit your business and delivered remotely or face to face in a number of formats.
-From quick lunchtime sessions for all staff to detailed learning programmes for managers.
+With an extensive range of training modules to choose from, training packages can be tailored to suit your business and delivered remotely or face to face in a number of formats.
+From quick lunchtime sessions for all of the workforce to detailed learning programmes for managers.

 The Onebright difference